mautic/mautic-documentation/pages/01.Home/01.Overview of Mautic/docs.en.md

 Analyze trends and assess the performance of your marketing strategy using various tools.

-- [Dashboard][dashboard]: A high-level representation of user data, Campaigns, and activities.
+- [Dashboard][dashboard]: A high-level representation of Contact data, Campaigns, and activities.
 You can create a highly personalized dashboard based on the information that you want to track.

 - [Reports][reports]: A tool to measure the effectiveness of your marketing Campaigns, Emails, Forms, or page hits.
 Reports also let you troubleshoot or workaround areas of improvement to enhance your marketing strategy.